thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

 step71:
     0:
-        image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-1-pe.png
-        title: 'Navigate to the "Customers" page;'
-    1:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-2-pe.png
-        title: 'By default, you navigate to the customer group "All".
+        title: 'Navigate to the "Customers" page.
+By default, you navigate to the customer group "All".
 Click the "+" sign to add a new customer;'
-    2:
+    1:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-3-pe.png
         title: 'Input the customer title.
 Additionally, you can input personal details for the customer and assign a home dashboard.
 To finalize the customer creation, you can click the "Add" button.
 In this case, the new customer will be created and will be located in the "All" customers folder.
 Let`s create a separate group for our customer.
 To do this, click on "Next: Owner and groups" button;'
-    3:
+    2:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-4-pe.png
         title: 'If desired, you can assign a different owner for this customer.
 We will leave this option unchanged.
 Enter a name for the new group and click "Create a new one!";'
-    4:
+    3:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-5-pe.png
         title: 'Click "Add" to create a new customers group;'
-    5:
+    4:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-6-pe.png
         title: 'Now, click "Add" to create a new customer;'
-    6:
+    5:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-7-pe.png
         title: 'The customer has been created and is located in the "My Customers" group.
 You can navigate to this group by clicking on its name.'